shinexia/elasticdump/README.md

-  dump        dump mapping/data from elasticsearch gen         gen testdata to elasticsearch help        Help about any command load        load mapping/data from elasticsearch
+  dump        dump mapping/data from elasticsearch gen         gen testdata to elasticsearch help        Help about any command load        load mapping/data to elasticsearch

 Flags:
   -h, --help   help for elasticdump